-As F3 Goldendoodles are made with multi-generation Goldendoodles, you do lose a lot of the Hybrid Vigor.
-You will need regular vet check-ups and be vigilant to ensure that your dog remains healthy throughout its life.
+As F3 Goldendoodles are produced from multi-generation Goldendoodles, you do lose a lot of the Hybrid Vigor.
+You will need regular vet check-ups and be will need to be vigilant to ensure that your dog remains healthy throughout its life.

-It’s worth checking with the breeder what Goldendoodles have been used to create your F3 Goldendoodle.
-It is usually done with an F1B Goldendoodle and F1 Doodle, or F2 Goldendoodles and another F2 Doodle.
+It’s worth checking with the breeder regarding what Goldendoodles have been used to breed your F3 Goldendoodle.
+It is usually an F1B Goldendoodle and F1 Doodle, or F2 Goldendoodles and another F2 Doodle.
 The combination used will determine your dog’s coat and its risk of developing health issues down the line.

 Conclusion: Best Goldendoodle Generations

-In general, I would say the best Goldendoodle Generations are the ones that are the most hypoallergenic, nonshedding, and have some hybrid vigor qualities.
-My top 3 picks for the Goldendoodle Generations are below:
+In general, the best Goldendoodle Generations are the ones that are the most hypoallergenic, nonshedding, and have some hybrid vigor qualities.
+Our top 3 picks for the Goldendoodle Generations are below: